lucas-vilar/python_fundamentals/Strings/README.md

 Returns the given string without any leading, and trailing whitespace

 #### split():
 Returns a list from the given string.
-The string was splitted by the given separator.
+The string will be splitted by the given separator.

 #### join():
-Returns all items in an iterable and joins them into one string.
+Returns all elements in an iterable and joins them into one string.

 #### replace():
 Replaces one string by the given one.